 Alverno views alcohol and drug abuse and dependence as treatable.
-Although the College provides reasonable assistance in these matters, we look to individuals to make a significant commitment in addressing their issues.
-Interventions are confidential.
+Although the College provides reasonable assistance in these matters, we look to individuals to make a significant commitment to addressing their issues.
+Interventions are conducted privately.
 The College provides Alcohol/Drug education programs and individual assistance through Counseling and Health Services.